Tuesday, 9/19/17, 7:53 PM

 I was put at ease when I got the idea to document what was said.
 Imani assisted me in getting pictures and videos of everything.
 It was at that point I became determined to tell the real stories behind my All-Star cohort and our initiatives.
 We can’t allow others to tell our stories.
 We have to push our own narrative or we’re slaves to the outlet with the biggest voice.
 We shout through a megaphone here at Urban Intellectuals!

 Fast forward to later on in the afternoon.
 I was in a Mass Communications major’s dream situation.
-I was in the same room as representatives from Viacom/BET, Warner Brothers and a tenured entertainment industry veteran who was looking to put black people on.
-Man, was a kid in a candy store!
+I was in the same room as representatives from Viacom/BET, Warner Brothers and Stacy Milner, a tenured entertainment industry veteran over the HBCUs in LA program who was looking to put black people on.
+Man, I was a kid in a candy store!
 I would’ve shed a tear (a Denzel Washington in Glory tear) if I wasn’t in this room full of beautiful black women.
 Can’t be looking weak out here now!

 We then made our way to the Association of American Medical College for our reception.
 The building was top notch and I happened to meet an Albany State alumni that worked there.
 This trip has given me a slightly new perspective of those Rams!
 They’re pretty cordial, plus Albany’s All-Star this year Erin is amazing!
 More on her in the next entry!
 So, we got to the building and I finally got a chance to sit down and talk with the superwoman herself, Lincoln University’s (Missouri) All-Star Brionna Adams.
 Brionna actually designed two of the shirts that I wore Monday and Tuesday of our trip.
 It gave me joy to see her smile when she saw us in them!
 I know that feeling!
 It’s the same feeling I get when someone wants to purchase my book!